NUWCDIVNPT/stig-manager-docker/README.md

 You have two options:

-- If you have `git` installed, navigate to an appropriate directory and execute the command `git clone https://github.com/NUWCDIVNPT/stig-manager-cac-example.git`.
-Then change to the newly created directory `stig-manager-cac-example`.
+- If you have `git` installed, clone this repository.
+Then change to the newly created directory.

-- [Download a ZIP of this repository](https://github.com/NUWCDIVNPT/stig-manager-cac-example/archive/refs/heads/main.zip).
-Extract the archive to an appropriate directory and change to the newly extracted directory `stig-manager-cac-example-main`.
+- Download a ZIP of this repository using the green Code button above.
+Extract the archive to an appropriate directory and change to the newly extracted directory.
 ## Running the orchestration

 ```